 Impact on Performance

 Overtime is not just detrimental in a monetary sense, however; the more visceral effect is in your staff performance.
-The negative effects of overtime on performance were researched by J. Nevison.
+J. Nevison studied the negative effects of overtime on performance.
 In his white paper, Nevison finds that little productive work takes place over and above 50 hours per week.
 Two other studies, also examined in the white paper, show that productive hours drop by an additional 10 hours when the number of consecutive long workweeks increases from four to 12, highlighting the cumulative effects that overtime can have.
 When you consider the financial costs alongside the declining productivity of employees, the costs of overtime become even larger!

 Increased Health Problems